MeteoModels.jl

 • Updating the forecasted distribution by accounting for the Kalman gain (see update!)

-To run a single iteration of the Kalman filter, one must run the forecasting step in forecast! prior to the analysis one.
+To run an iteration of the Kalman filter, one must run the forecasting step in forecast! prior to the analysis one.
+If no optional argument is provided, the analysis is not performed.

 source